Occupational Noise Exposure

 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

 Noise and hearing conservation is addressed in specific standards for recordkeeping, general industry, maritime, and construction employment.
-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers) for Construction Industry.
+This section highlights OSHA standards, Federal Register notices (rules and proposed rules), and letters of interpretation (official letters of interpretation of the standards) for Construction Industry.

 - 1904.10, Recording criteria for cases involving occupational hearing loss

 Construction Industry (29 CFR 1926)

 For additional information on specific state plans or other general standards, see the general industry standards section.

 - Hearing Conservation Program for Construction Workers.
 Notice 67:53644, (August 16, 2002).
 Corrections.